Zebra plant (Aphelandra squarrosa)

 Light: Thrive in bright indirect light.
 If it gets enough light, a zebra plant will produce spikes of stunning yellow flowers.
 Direct sunlight can scorch the leaves and should be avoided.

 Watering: Prefer a consistently moist soil.
-Water when the top 1” of soil is dry (water zebra plant when the soil surface begins to dry).
+Water when the top 1” of soil is dry.
 If you let it dry out too much, zebra plant will drop its lower leaves.
 It can also drop leaves if it consistently gets too much water.

 Humidity: Prefers to be kept at 60 to 70 percent humidity.
 You can increase moisture levels by using a humidifier.